 The Comics Code Authority was created by the publishing companies during the fear-mongering repressive days of McCarthyism as a way for prevent government-imposed censoring of their works.
 It was an independent body that publishers had to submit their works to in order to get approval to use their seal.
-The restrictive standards of the CCA were eventually abandoned by the mainstream publishers in place of their own advisory standards and all rights and the seal itself were given to the Comic Book Legal Defense Fund.
+The restrictive standards of the CCA were eventually abandoned by the mainstream publishers in place of their own advisory standards, with all rights and ownership of the seal itself turned over to the Comic Book Legal Defense Fund.

 It is strongly advised that you NOT use the Comics Code Authority stamp on your fan-made publication as it is a trademarked symbol.